TensorSpeech/TensorFlowASR/README.md

 </h2>

 <p align="center">
-TiramisuASR implements some speech recognition architectures such as CTC-based models (Deep Speech 2, etc.), RNN Transducer (Conformer, etc.).
+TensorflowASR implements some speech recognition architectures such as CTC-based models (Deep Speech 2, etc.), RNN Transducer (Conformer, etc.).
 These models can be converted to TFLite to reduce memory and computation for deployment :smile:
 </p>

 ## What's New?

+- (10/15/2020) Add gradients accumulation and Refactor to TensorflowASR
 - (10/10/2020) Update documents and upload package to pypi
 - (10/6/2020) Change `nlpaug` version to `>=1.0.1`
 - (9/18/2020) Support `word-pieces` (aka `subwords`) using `tensorflow-datasets`